scrapy/scrapy/docs/topics/settings.rst

 Scope: ``scrapy.spidermiddlewares.depth.DepthMiddleware``

-An integer that is used to adjust the :attr:`~scrapy.http.Request` priority of a :class:`~scrapy.http.Request` based on its depth.
+An integer that is used to adjust the priority of a :class:`~scrapy.http.Request` based on its depth.

 The priority of a request is adjusted as follows::